daniel-rusu/pods4k/immutable-arrays/README.md

 Immutable arrays are zero-cost abstractions that get eliminated at compile time so the code operates on the underlying array directly.

-When an Immutable Array is used as a generic type or supertype (like Any), the Kotlin compiler inserts auto-boxing instructions.
-In these scenarios, the Immutable Array is auto-boxed into a single tiny wrapper object, but note that this auto-boxing is different from lists as lists auto-box each primitive element whereas Immutable Arrays leaves the primitive elements as is and only a single tiny wrapper is created for the array itself.
+When an Immutable Array is used as a generic type or supertype (like `Any`), the Kotlin compiler inserts instructions to auto-box the Immutable Array.
+This auto-boxing is different from lists where each primitive element is auto-boxed.

-Normally auto-boxing can have a large memory or performance impact when storing many primitives in lists.
-However, the overhead of auto-boxing an Immutable Array is identical to that of autoboxing a single primitive `Double`.
-So the memory and performance overhead of this operation is negligible in most scenarios unless it's part of a tight inner loop.
+Instead, the element representation is unaffected and the entire array is wrapped in a single tiny wrapper.
+This avoids the memory and performance concerns that we usually encounter when auto-boxing values in lists because the per-element memory consumption is unchanged, and primitives continue to be stored in a contiguous region of memory.

-Explicitly specifying Immutable Array types for variables, properties, function parameters, receivers, or return types avoids auto-boxing.
-Auto-boxing is also avoided for inline functions which inline the generic parameter that references an Immutable Array.
-For example using `with(immutableArray) { ... }` avoids auto-boxing because `with` is inlined into each call site replacing the generic type with the actual Immutable Array type.
+Explicitly specifying Immutable-Array types avoids auto-boxing.
+Auto-boxing is also avoided for generic parameters of inline functions.
+For example, `with(immutableArray) { ... }` avoids auto-boxing because `with` is declared as an inline function so the body gets inlined into each call site replacing the generic type with the actual type.

 Here are some examples to get a better idea of where auto-boxing occurs: